Spitsbergen & Svalbard Cruises

 Svalbard Small Ship Cruises

-Below find details on the most common types of Svalbard & Spitsbergen cruises.
-Learn more about how to choose the best cruise for you.
+Below we outline the most common types of Svalbard & Spitsbergen cruises.
+Learn how to choose the best cruise for you.
 Contact our experts for personalized recommendations.

-The most popular and efficient cruises to Svalbard are from Longyearbyen.
+The most popular and efficient cruises to Svalbard begin and end Longyearbyen, Norway.
 Longyearbyen cruises range from 7-15 days.
 Cruises out of Longyearbyen do not spend time crossing from Norway or Greenland.
 They focus solely on the Svalbard and Spitsbergen archipelago, so your time is maximized in search of polar bears, glaciers and wildlife.

 Cruise Northern Norway & Svalbard

-Some Svalbard expedition cruises will embark on mainland Norway, usually Oslo, before cruising the Norwegian fjords and continuing to Svalbard.
+Some Svalbard expedition cruises embark in mainland Norway, usually Oslo, before cruising the Norwegian fjords and continuing to Spitsbergen.
 This way, you combine Northern Norway and Svalbard in one epic cruise.
 Northern Norway and Svalbard cruises are longer than a cruise to Spitsbergen only, averaging 11-17 days.
 A cruise from Norway to Svalbard may include a visit to Bear Island, the southernmost island in Svalbard.
-Bear Island is not visited on any Svalbard cruise from Longyearbyen.
+Bear Island is not visited on any Svalbard small ship cruise from Longyearbyen.

 Svalbard & Beyond – Epic Arctic Voyages